-RREACH is under a non-cancelable operating lease for office space that expires in 2024.
+RREACH is under a non-cancelable operating lease for office space that expires in 2027.
 RREACH (the lessee) recognizes an operating lease on the statement of financial position as lease right-of-use ("ROU") asset and a corresponding lease lability.
 Periodic operating lease costs are allocated with expenses on the statements of activities and functional expenses.

-The ROU asset is measured based upon the minimum future payments remaining on the lease, which totaled approximately \$50,400 and \$93,200, respectively, at December 31, 2022 and 2021.
+The ROU asset is measured based upon the minimum future payments remaining on the lease, which totaled approximately \$133,490 and \$50,400, respectively, at December 31, 2023 and 2022.
 The operating lease liability is carried at the same value as the ROU asset, and each subsequent year, the ROU asset and lease liability are reduced equally by the annual lease payments.
 A discount rate was not used since it was determined not to materially impact these calculations.
-For each of the years ended December 31, 2022 and 2021, operating lease expense was approximately \$43,000 and \$40,000, respectively.
+For both years ended December 31, 2023 and 2022, operating lease expense was approximately \$43,000.